nerun/legend-srd/src/en/5_Equipment.md

 **STR/DEX:** The minimum STR and DEX scores needed to easily wield this weapon.
 For every point a Characteristic is below these minimums, a –5% penalty is applied to an Adventurer's skill when attacking with this weapon.

-**Size** : Each ranged weapon possesses a size rating.
+**Size:** Each ranged weapon possesses a size rating.
 In the case of projectile weapons, this does not relate to the firing weapon itself but rather to how 'forceful' its ammunition is.
 The value is used to determine whether the weapon can overcome any shield which may parry it.
 The size categories are Small (S), Medium (M), Large (L), Huge (H) and Enormous (E).

-**Combat Manoeuvres** : Any specific Combat Manoeuvres applicable to the weapon or its ammunition.
+**Combat Manoeuvres:** Any specific Combat Manoeuvres applicable to the weapon or its ammunition.

 **ENC:** The weight and bulk of the weapon.
 See page 86 for more details on Encumbrance and its effects on Adventurers.